 - 1. Completed application for admission with appropriate fee - 2.
-Preliminary high school transcript showing senior schedule or; - 3.
-GED exam and a home school transcript or high school transcript up to the point of withdrawal1 - 4.
-American College Test (ACT) or Scholastic Aptitude Test (SAT) exams with minimum required scores2
+Preliminary high school transcript showing senior schedule or GED exam; - 3.
+GED exam - 4.
+American College Test (ACT) or Scholastic Aptitude Test (SAT) exams with minimum required scores1

 Freshman students will be fully admitted to the university and will be eligible to register for succeeding terms when all admission requirements have been met and all required materials have been received.